 NEW elements will be introduced into the record of 1876.
 Early in the year Lord Lytton succeeded Lord Northbrook as Viceroy, and soon after it seemed to be in the air that a more decided Central Asian policy was about to be adopted by the Government of India.
 Lord Lytton's action in regard to Afghanistan, and the Frontier generally, will be noticed from time to time, but it must be remembered that I had no official connection with these subjects.
 The fact that I was the colleague of the Commissioner in the Judicial department accounts, however, for my being brought into daily contact with him, and it would have been strange had I not become aware of much that was causing him anxiety in the Political and other departments of his work.
-Apart from questions relating to Afghanistan, the conduct of the Afridis, which led to the closure of the pass between Kohat and Peshawur during this year, caused much trouble to the Commissioner and his subordinate, Captain Cavagnari, the Deputy Commissioner of Kohat.
+Apart from questions relating to Afghanistan, the conduct of the Afridis, which led to the closure of the Commissioner and his subordinate, Captain Cavagnari, the Deputy Commissioner of Kohat.